 This project involves creating a video for the Geo-Cosmos display at the Miraikan through collaboration with middle and high school students in the Asia-Pacific region and female middle and high school students in Japan.
 The finished product, the shape of happiness as seen by teenagers, created according to their unique viewpoint and expressiveness, is becoming rich with suggestions for the achievement of SDGs.

-Educational Materials on the Environment,"Encounter with Earth", will be provided for people involved in education.
-Centered on the screening of an animated movie,"Encounter with Earth" (planned, written and produced by Miraikan), based on the theme of the cycling of substances, the program also allows visitors to learn about the environment before and after watching the movie.
-It encourages interest in the cycling of substances on a global scale, and how it relates to our daily lives, allowing participants to gain an understanding of the basic concepts required to attain the SDGs.
+Learning resources from Miraikan "Encounter with Earth", are available for people involved in education.
+They include an animated movie, "Encounter with Earth" (planned, written and produced by Miraikan), focusing on a theme of the material cycle on Earth, and two other programs which are utilized before and after watching the movie.
+The educational materials encourage students' interest in the material cycle on Earth, and how it relates to our daily lives, allowing participants to gain an understanding of the basic concepts required to attain the SDGs.

 Japan Science Museum Association Initiatives